Quicr/laps/docs/peering.md

 relays are in residential access routers, branch offices, NAT routers, access points, floor switches, firewalls, etc.

 > [!NOTE]
-> While this protocol fully supports [MoQ](https://github.com/moq-wg/moq-transport/) client connections and
+> While this protocol fully supports [MoQT](https://github.com/moq-wg/moq-transport/) client connections and
-> features of MoQ, it does not require publisher and subscribing clients to use MoQ.
+> features of MoQT, it does not require publisher and subscribing clients to use MoQT.
 Clients can implement this
 > protocol as a Stub relay.
 In this sense, the client is a stub relay of only one client (publisher, subscriber
 > or both).
 > There are some interesting use-cases where this could be implemented on a client as a different process